google/WebFundamentals/src/content/en/fundamentals/media/fast-playback-with-video-preload.md

 deliver an optimized user experience to cost- and performance-constrained users.

-Learn more about it by reading our complete [Delivering Fast and Light Applications with Save-Data] article.
+Learn more by reading our complete [Delivering Fast and Light Applications with Save-Data] article.

 ### Pre-cache multiple first segments

-Now, what if I want to speculatively pre-load some media content without knowing which piece of media the user will eventually pick.
+Now what if I want to speculatively pre-load some media content without knowing which piece of media the user will eventually pick.
 If the user is on a web page that contains 10 videos, we probably have enough memory to fetch one segment file from each but we should definitely not create 10 hidden video elements and 10 `MediaSource` objects and start feeding that data.

-The 2-parts example below shows you how to pre-cache multiple first segments of video using the powerful and easy-to-use Cache API.
+The two part example below shows you how to pre-cache multiple first segments of video using the powerful and easy-to-use Cache API.
 Note that something similar can be achieved with IndexedDB as well.
 We're not using service workers yet as the Cache API is also accessible from the Window object.